 When you combine these three factors, you get a favorable environment and context for the occurrence of foot blisters.
 The skin (softened by the humidity and heated by friction, peels off) creates a blister and gradually fills with a serous fluid: the blister is arised!

 For hiking, only the feet are likely to see blisters appear.
 While our feet are supposed to be tougher than other parts of our body, they aren’t used to covering that much distance all day.

-3 places of the feet precisely are the source of the appearance of blisters: the heel, the beginning of the toes and the arch of the foot.
+3 places of the feet are the source of the appearance of blisters: the heel, the beginning of the toes, and the arch of the foot.
 This is easily explained: these are the 3 areas that support our body when we walk.

-The heel, toes and arch of the foot especially sink into the sand when we walk.
-This is because they support the weight of the body.
-It is therefore on these areas of the foot that you will have to prevent the appearance of blisters!
+The heel, toes, and arch of the foot sink into the sand as they bear the weight of the body during walking.
+Consequently, it is crucial to focus on preventing the occurrence of blisters in these specific areas of the foot.

 I have already touched on the subject in another article that dealt with methods of care for the blister on the foot, but the choice of the material is of course one of the basic principles of the prevention of their appearance.
 The selection of your socks and hiking shoes should not be taken lightly!